nanthanwa/Arctic-Code-Vault/README.md

 *Dear all men and aliens from the future,\
 \
-My name is Thanwa Jindarattana.\
+My name is Thanwa Jindarattana (My old surname is Nooploy).\
 You can also call me Nan.\
-I was here, Earth.\
+I was here, Earth (Bangkok, Thailand).\
 You can contact me if you are interested (and yeah if I'm still alive).\
-I prefer Thai over other languages if you speak it too.\
+I prefer Thai over other languages if you speak it too (I can read English as well).\
 \
 By the way, I also attached my picture below if you would like to see it.\
+This place called Krua Chukka Done (Thai restaurant) at Mae Klong Riverside in Kanchanaburi.\
+The mountain and the river are really beautiful.
+I love nature.
 \
 Warm regards,\
 Thanwa Jindarattana\